Rohanfizz/Backend-Notes/Lecture 6 Error Handling.md

   return new AppError(message, 400);
 };
 ```

-	- add this line too in distinguisher function
+- Add this line too in distinguisher function
 ```js
 if (err.code === 11000) error = handlerDuplicateFieldsDB(error);
 ```